canonical/real-time-ubuntu-docs/docs/how-to/uc-image-creation.rst

 Remember to update the model assertion's ``timestamp``, if you created a new key and plan to use it next.

-2) Sign the model assertion
+2. Sign the model assertion

 .. code-block:: shell

     snap sign -k rtu-model model.json > model.signed.yaml

-The ``snap sign`` command takes JSON as input and produces YAML as output!
+The ``snap sign`` command takes JSON as input and produces YAML as output.

 .. tip::